dadrian/censys-cert-docs/certs.md

 while simultaneously making OCSP optional.
 Once CRLs are required, Censys will stop checking OCSP.

+\TODO: verify this statement

 * `revocation.crl`
 * `revocation.ocsp`
 * `revoked`

-The structure of the `crl` and `ocsp` fields are identical, and indicate if a certificate was revoked, and if so, what the reason for the revocation was.
+The structure of the `crl` and `ocsp` fields are identical, and indicate if a certificate was revoked, and if so, what the reason was for the revocation.
 The top-level `revoked` field that indicates if a certificate is revoked.
 It is true if either `revocation.crl.revoked` or `revocation.ocsp.revoked` are true.

 \TODO: verify this
 \TODO: example query

+## Certificate Transparency and Precerts

+The `ct` object contains which [certificate transparency][ct-logs] (CT) logs have entries for a certificate. `ct.entries` is a repeated set of key/value pairs where the `key` is the log name, and the `value` is the index and timestamp in the log.

+\TODO example queries

+* `precert`
+* `tbs_no_ct_fingerprint_sha256`

+A precert is a special type of certificate that can be logged to CT before issuing the final "real" certificate.
+Precertificates are identified by the inclusion of a special CT "poison" extension (`parsed.extensions.ct_poison`).
+The top-level `precert` variable is true if `parsed.extensions.ct_poison` is true.
+Both precertificates and certificates can be logged to CT logs, and each will have separate entries in the logs.
+Not all final certificates are logged.

+The certificates dataset deduplicates final certificates and their corresponding precertificates when both are present, by excluding the precertificates from the dataset.
+If a precertificate is present as a row in the certificates dataset, it means that Censys has not seen the corresponding final certificate.
+This may be because the certificate was not issued, or more likely, because the final certificate was not logged and Censys has not yet observed it in use on a host.

+The `ct.entries` are not unified between the precertificate and the certificate.
+They reflect the actual log entries corresponding to the precertificate or the final certificate, not both.

+Final certificates may contain the _signed certificate timestamp_ (SCT) extension, which indicate that a precertificate was logged to a specific set of logs.
+SCTs are exposed in the `parsed.extensions.signed_certificate_timestamp` field.
+The `log_id` of an SCT is the raw bytes of the ID in the SCT, and corresponds with values from the [CT log list][ctlogs], not the human-friendly log name used as the `key` in each entry from `ct.entries`.

+\TODO: example query using both tables?
+\TODO: example query about embedded SCTs
+\TODO: example query constrasting log entries to embedded SCTs

 ## BigQuery Tables